AdrianSaizdePedro/BSPWM-Parrot/kitty/share/doc/kitty/html/_sources/glossary.rst.txt

 .. envvar:: KITTY_WAYLAND_DETECT_MODIFIERS

    When set to a non-empty value, kitty attempts to autodiscover XKB modifiers under Wayland.
-This is useful if using non-standard modifers like hyper.
+This is useful if using non-standard modifiers like hyper.
 It is possible for the autodiscovery to fail; the default Wayland XKB mappings are used in this case.
 See :pull:`3943` for details.